-There are some wonderful places to visit here where charter yacht guests have the opportunity to enjoy natural beauty, historical treasures, unique architecture, and glamorous, yet still romantic atmosphere.
-Here are some of favourite spots to visit to be sure you get the most out of your charter.
+There are some wonderful places to visit here where you will have the opportunity to enjoy natural beauty, historical treasures, unique architecture, and a glamorous, yet still romantic atmosphere.
+Here are some of our favourite spots to visit to be sure you get the most out of your charter.

-For a personalised itinerary and details of the luxury yachts available for charter in Greece please contact one of the specilists at the Luxury Charter Group.
+For a personalised itinerary and details of the luxury yachts available for charter in Greece please contact one of the specialists at Luxury Charter Group.